All Navigation and Instructions Provided, Luggage Transfers Included

 Journey on foot, at your own pace, in your own time.
 We take all the hassle out of walking by including all luggage transfers, organising and booking all accommodation, providing maps, GPS instructions, and recommending incredible iconic palaces, castles, estates, ancient sites and more to visit along the way.
 Walk through the Cotswolds along canals, rivers and meadows into our incredible towns and cities.

-Step back in time on one of our idyllic walks through the heart of the English countryside, along routes used since prehistoric times, winding through villages, tracing ridgelines, down into woodlands and valleys, and with panoramic views around every corner.
-These linear journeys are the perfect way to discover England at its finest.
+Step back in time on this idyllic long distance self-guided walk through the heart of the English countryside, along routes used since prehistoric times, winding through villages, tracing ridgelines, down into woodlands and valleys, and with panoramic views around every corner.
+These linear journeys are the perfect way to discover England at its finest, hassle free.

 After your train journey from London Paddington to Moreton-in-Marsh (a 1.5 hour direct journey) we collect you from the station and head straight into the Cotswolds to visit the iconic Chipping Campden, with its golden-stoned buildings.
 We will set you up for your week and orient you to the area, giving you maps, GPS routes and all the information you’ll need for a wonderful walking trip.
 Your walk begins by heading out of Chipping Campden and up Dover’s Hill, named after Robert Dover, who began the annual Cotswold ‘Olimpicks’ here over 400 years ago.
 This event is still held each year, with popular ‘sports’ including shin-kicking and hay-bale lifting.
 The trail continues on to the stunning Broadway Tower with its panoramic views all the way to Wales, perfect for a coffee stop.
 Following this, the path leads you down into Broadway itself for lunch and, in the afternoon, you continue onto the village of Stanton and your first night’s stay.